Skip to main content

 Application

-The cleaning process of printed circuit boards consists of a cleaning step followed by one or more aqueous rinsing steps.
-This often takes place in a spray cleaning system where precisely dosed cleaning solution is sprayed onto the assembly through nozzles.
-Aqueous cleaners such as Atron and non-aqueous cleaners are used.
+The cleaning process of circuit boards consists of a cleaning step followed by one or more aqueous rinsing steps.
+This often occurs in a spray cleaning system where precisely dosed cleaning solution is sprayed onto the assembly via nozzles.
+Aqueous cleaners, such as Atron, as well as non-aqueous cleaners are used.
 An aqueous cleaning process generally offers the advantage that the cleaners have no flash point.

-Through many years of experience, the LiquiSonic®® process measurement system®proves to be a reliable partner in bath monitoring and impresses with the analysis of the concentration of different cleaner types through precision and continuous data recording.
+Through many years of experience, the LiquiSonic® process measurement system®proves to be a reliable partner in bath monitoring and impresses with its precise analysis of the concentration of different cleaner types and continuous data recording.
 This avoids waste due to incorrect dosing and ensures constant product quality.

 Installation

-The LiquiSonic® sensors are preferably installed in the circulation circuits after the pump or directly into the cleaning or rinsing bath.
-The LiquiSonic® bath monitor can be connected with up to 4 sensors.
+The LiquiSonic® Sensors are preferably installed in the circulation loops after the pump or directly into the cleaning or rinsing bath.
+The LiquiSonic® bath monitor can be connected to up to 4 sensors.
 This makes it possible to monitor several measuring points simultaneously.

-The sensor electronics are housed in a sealed stainless steel enclosure with protection class IP68, which allows for easy cleaning of the process systems using a high-pressure cleaner.
+The sensor electronics are housed in a sealed stainless steel enclosure with protection class IP68, allowing easy cleaning of the process equipment with a high-pressure cleaner.

-For baths with non-aqueous cleaners, SensoTech also offers sensors with appropriate ATEX, IECEx, and FM certification.
+For baths with non-aqueous cleaners, SensoTech also offers sensors with corresponding ATEX, IECEx, and FM certification.

 Customer benefits